 Suggested Reading: Structural Roots of Food System Inequalities by Dr. Josh Sbicca

-Speaker: Margaret Krome-Lukens, Senior Program Manager, Come to the Table, Rural Advancement Foundation International (RAFI), Pittsboro, North Carolina
+Speaker: Margaret Krome-Lukens, Senior Program Manager, Come to the Table, Rural Advancement Foundation International-USA (RAFI-USA), Pittsboro, North Carolina

 Suggested Video: Freedom Farmers: Black Agricultural Resistance and Creating Sustainable Communities by Dr. Monica White, 2019 RAFI Come to the Table Conference

 Addressing food system inequalities in urban areas (Slides and Recording)

 Speaker: Erica Williams, Founder and Executive Director, A Red Circle, St. Louis, Missouri